LeonardoGoncRibeiro/LeonardoGoncRibeiro/README.md

 ### 👋 Hi
 I am a graduate and have a master's degree in engineering from the Universidade Federal do Ceará.
 My research was focused on the use of Bayesian models to assist in the optimization of structures.
-- 👀 Today, i am interested in entering in field of data science.
-I intend to apply for a doctorate in the area soon, studying Machine Learning models.
+- 👀 Today, i am interested in entering in field of Data Science.
+I intend to apply for a doctorate in the area soon, and currently I am studying Machine Learning models and making some personal projects for my portfolio.
-- I am currently looking for jobs as a data analyst or as a data scientist jr. As so, i am looking for opportunities and collaboration in projects related to data science and deep learning.
+- I am currently looking for jobs as a Data Analyst or as a Data Scientist Jr. As so, i am looking for opportunities and collaboration in projects related to data science, machine learning, and deep learning.
-- 🌱 I’m currently learning Python and SQL.
-I am putting wome of my classnotes on Github, as well as some personal projects.
+- 🌱 I’m currently learning Machine Learning modeling techniques and Deep Learning, especially applied to the financial market.
+I am putting wome of my classnotes on my repositories, and I am currently working on some bigger personal projects.

 #### Programming languages I have already worked on: C++, MATLAB, Octave, Julia, Python, FORTRAN, R, SQL, and others.